DISIC/politique-de-contribution-open-source/gouvernance.en.md

 ## Version Management

-Only the DINSIC and the ANSSI can merge to the `master` branch which corresponds to the validated version:
+Only the DINUM and the ANSSI can merge to the `master` branch which corresponds to the validated version:

 * At each merge on the `master` branch a tag is added according to the` v [MAJOR] v.
 [MINOR] `scheme according to the approved *pull requests* on the` next` branch.